 Scholarships

+The following is a list of scholarship opportunities offered by Minnesota Corn, NCGA, and county corn grower associations.
 If you’re a member of a county corn grower organization board and would like your organization’s scholarship listed, contact your district field manager.

 Minnesota Corn offers four $5,000 scholarships to young adult members pursuing degrees and careers in agriculture.
+The deadline for the 2026 scholarship was January 4th.
+Minnesota Corn is no longer accepting applications for 2026.

 Additional Details:

-• Scholarship winners must submit a copy of paid college or university registration for the fall 2024 semester to the MCGA office.
+• Scholarship winners must submit a copy of paid college or university registration for the fall 2026 semester to the MCGA office.
 A check for the scholarship amount will be mailed to the student after registration is verified.

 • Awardees may only receive the scholarship once.